-Additionally, On Track to Excellence identified several initiatives to enhance the rider experience and to make riding Metra easy and enjoyable.
+Additionally, On Track to Excellence identified several initiatives to enhance the rider experience and make riding Metra easy and enjoyable, such as enhancing station and wayfinding signage, providing real-time travel information at stations, and continuing our ongoing station rehabilitation program.
 Metra will continue these efforts, and undertake new ones that align with the following objectives to help us achieve this goal:

-• Maintain a high level of safety on trains, at stations, and at facilities.
+- Maintain a high level of safety on trains, at stations, and at facilities.
 Metra will continue to make the necessary investments to maintain and upgrade PTC.
 Metra Police will also continue to have a presence on our trains and in the field to ensure safety and security.
-We will also develop Metra's first Comprehensive Safety Action Plan to further ensure that the public and our riders and employees are safe.

-• Operate service to meet schedule expectations.
+We will also develop Metra's first Comprehensive Safety Action Plan to further ensure that the public and our riders and employees are safe. - Operate service to meet schedule expectations.